‘Every teacher is a teacher of SEN’.

 - To ensure that all pupils have an opportunity to succeed in further education.

 - To ensure that referral information is detailed and that the needs of pupils are identified as early as possible.

 - Regular monitoring of the progress of all pupils to ensure full potential.

-- Make appropriate provision within school to overcome barriers to learning.
-This will be co-ordinated by SEND team but monitored and delivered by all staff to ensure targets are met and progress made.
+- Make appropriate provisions within school to overcome barriers to learning.
+This will be co-ordinated by the SEND team but monitored and delivered by all staff to ensure targets are met and progress made.

-- The TA and HLTA’s will support additional needs and promote a learning environment which allows pupils to feel success.
+- The TA and HLTA’s will support additional needs and promote a learning environment that allows pupils to feel successful.